Slack pings at 9:14 AM: Conversion in Germany dropped 8% last week. What happened?

 id: "experiment-tracker",

-objective: `Find all A/B tests that ran in DE market during the
+objective: `Find every A/B test running in the DE market during the

 and whether any test concluded with a winner deployed.`,